Get

 Conclusion

 Overall, Egyptian Maus are incredibly healthy cats.
-However, there are no guarantees, but being as prepared as possible is always a good idea.
+Genetical testing of parental lines is a must to prevent HCM and PK.
+However, for some other conditions like cystitis or asthma there are no guarantees, but being as informed and aware as possible is always a good idea.
 Some conditions, like mouth and gum disease, can be prevented with proper dental care.
 It’s important to keep up with scheduled vet visits; preventative care is always easier than treatment.

 If you are ever worried about your cat, contact your vet as soon as possible.